py4dstem/py4DSTEM/py4DSTEM/io/README.md

 which all share common dim-vectors, and can be sliced into with string labels.

-In addition to the four primary EMD classes noted above, there are two special classes - Tree and Root - which exist to facilitate building nexted trees of objects, which can be written to and loaded from files as a single unit.
+In addition to the four primary EMD classes noted above, there are two special classes - Tree and Node - which exist to facilitate building nexted trees of objects, which can be written to and loaded from files as a single unit.
 More on this below.